-However, a lowly 42nd place competing for Team GB meant she has had to rebuild her confidence ahead of defending her Commonwealth titles in front of her own crowd.
+However, competing for Team GB meant she has had to rebuild her confidence ahead of defending her Commonwealth titles in front of her own crowd.
 At just 22, she has time on her side to do so.

 Her father, Donald, will be able to pass on some tips about handling the pressure, having also competed at a Commonwealth Games in Britain, in Manchester in 2002.